 - There are providers of a range of additional services that support treatment, but do not actually include clinical care.
 This broader category includes sober living homes and facilities, additional counseling services or centers (not already included in a treatment plan or program), experimental therapy providers, or otherwise.
 Payment methodologies vary broadly for those providing services under this category.

-5 Tips for Finding Low-Cost Help
+5 Tips for Finding Help that Doesn’t Break the Bank

 What can you do to find cost effective resources around mental health or addiction?